jonatanmv/sisnet/README.md

 # Disclaimer

-This project is a collection of ideas and prototypes as result of curiosity and desire to learn and share.
+This project is a collection of my own ideas and prototypes as result of curiosity and desire to learn and share.
 As part of this process I make use of Github as a repository for reference and future evolutions or even forks.

-All the information used to develop the ideas presented here has been extracted from public websites, documents and applications.
+The information used to develop this work has been extracted from public available websites, documents and applications.
 I will try to reference all of them.
-But please take into account that as the Internet is a living creature I can't garantee that all the links will work correctly.
-They could be removed from the corresponding servers or linked to a different resource.
+But please take into account that The Internet is a living creature si I can't guarantee that all the links will work correctly.
+They could be removed from servers or linked to a different resource.
+Under no circumstance I'll be responsible for any content generated using this project.
+Please, don't use this project to produce illegal, harmful or offensive content.

-If you use ideas or code from this repository, you will do it at your own risk.
+If you decide to use ideas or code from this repository, you will do it at your own risk.
 In no case will the correct operation or technical support be guaranteed.
-If you detect any issue or error in what here is expossed, please feel free to contact.
+Of course if you detect any issue or error in what here is exposed, please feel free to contact.
 I'll appreciate it.

-Take also into account the ESA disclaimer:
+Please, take also into account the *ESA disclaimer*:

 http://www.egnos-pro.esa.int/sisnet/disclaimer.html